treweathers/Calculus/Recitations/Extra_Worksheet_9.md

     $$1.18567 + 0.01389 \le S \le 1.18567 + 0.02$$
     $$\mathbf{1.19956} \le S \le \mathbf{1.20567}$$
 * **Answer:** Estimated sum $s_5 \approx 1.18567$.
 The total sum $S$ is bounded by $\mathbf{[1.19956, 1.20567]}$.

----
-Do you have another question you'd like to work through?
-Perhaps one of the remaining factorial problems from your original worksheet?